kylepott/controls/primer.md

 ### Everyone is on the same team

 Compliance testing can turn stressful.
 Demonstrating compliance can be difficult for product teams.
 Internal auditors have a tough job, too.
-Despite the stress that can come up, remember everyone is on the same team and has an intense focus on the customer and doing what's best for Netflix.
+Despite the moments of stress, remember everyone is on the same team and wants to do what's best for the customer and Netflix.
 Internal competition among teams distracts from pleasing the customer.

 ## What is our risk and control strategy?